 This post contains affiliate links.
+I may receive compensation (at no added cost to you) if you make a purchase using these links.
 The yarn for the sample was generously provided by Rowan.

 Everyone has a friend who is always “too hot.”
 (It used to be me!)
 I designed the Pinky Circle Scarf with this friend in mind.

 This peek-a-boo ripple stitch pattern is the perfect solution.
-Even when worn with two wraps around, there’s a little air around the neck, too.
+Even when worn with two wrap arounds, there’s a little air around the neck, too.

 Add the Pinky Circle Scarf to your Ravelry favorites or queue.